will8807/ggg-luck/README.md

 ## � Available Commands

 - `ggg-luck-analyze` - Run complete luck analysis with markdown report and charts
+- `ggg-luck-current-week` - Quick summary of luck for the current week only
 - `ggg-luck-example` - Interactive authentication setup and testing
 - `ggg-luck-debug` - Debug API connections and configurations
 - `ggg-luck-test` - Test Yahoo API connectivity